This chapter of our documentation is still in beta. We welcome feedback, corrections,

 LEMDO has specific naming protocol for image files that are saved in anthologies and

-image files that are saved in edition portfolios:
+image files that are saved in edition directories:

-Images for anthologies: File names must be prefixed by the anthology id and an underscore.
+Images for anthologies: File names must be prefixed by the anthology ID and an underscore.
 For example: qme_welcome.jpg

 Images for documentation: File names should be prefixed by the name of the documentation